divyabanuka/CodeAlpha_FAQ_Chatbot/README.md

 # CodeAlpha FAQ Chatbot

-A simple FAQ Chatbot built using Python and Streamlit.
+A simple and interactive FAQ chatbot developed using Python, Streamlit, and TF-IDF.
+The chatbot provides answers to frequently asked questions related to Python, Artificial Intelligence, Machine Learning, GitHub, and the CodeAlpha internship.

 ## Features

+- 🤖 Interactive FAQ chatbot
-- Answers frequently asked questions
+- 💬 Provides instant answers to common questions
-- Uses text preprocessing
-- Uses TF-IDF Vectorization
+- 🔍 Uses TF-IDF for question matching
-- Finds the best matching question
+- 🌐 Deployed using Streamlit Community Cloud
-- Simple and user-friendly interface
+- 📱 Simple and user-friendly interface
+- ⚡ Fast response to user queries

 ## Technologies Used